jw-coder84/CI-Project-Portfolio-2/README.md

 * Quiz answers
 * [IMDB](https://www.imdb.com/)

-* The JavaScript ONLY was used and adapted from the following site:
+* The JavaScript ONLY was adapted from the following site:
 * [Simple JavaScript quiz](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/)

 * The score increment code was taken from the Love Maths Code Institute walkthrough project.